PvtGandalf/pvtgandalf.github.io/README.md

 # Jaiden Hodson
-I am a Full Stack Software Developer.
-I enjoy learning new technologies, developing projects that will be adopted by others, and building connections with similarly passionate individuals.
+I am a Full Stack Software Developer living within the Linn County area.
+Below are some of the projects I've worked on.

 # Projects
 ## Helping My Friend - [[Live Site](http://helpingmyfriend.com)]